JONSASSE/432-2018/slides/class03/README.md

 3. Thinking about simple imputation?
     + We'll use the `simputation` package later in the term to do this.
 I've just added this to our [packages to install](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD) list.
+    + This approach works very well (and is quite flexible) for predicting quantitative variables, as well as categorical variables expressed with numerical codes.
+Sometimes, we'll impute the numerical code (as an integer variable) and then convert to a factor.

 ## **Minute Papers** after Class 02 (edited responses)